Trichomycosis axillaris

-Trichobacteriosis axillaris is a superficial bacterial colonization of the hair shafts in sweat gland–bearing areas, such as the armpits and the groin.
+Trichomycosis axillaris is a superficial bacterial colonization of the hair shafts in sweat gland–bearing areas, such as the armpits and the groin.
 It is a trivial disease of worldwide occurrence that is believed to be caused by the genus Corynebacteria.

-The condition has been called extensively trichomycosis axillaris in the literature, but because it is a bacterial infection and not a fungal infection, it should be called trichobacteriosis.
+The condition has been called trichomycosis axillaris in literature extensively, but because it is a bacterial infection and not a fungal infection, its official name is trichobacteriosis.

 Presentation

 It is characterized by the presence of concretions along the hair shafts, clinically observed as yellow, and rarely as red or black nodules.
 These concretions derive from bacterial colonization along the hair shaft containing dried apocrine sweat with a cementing substance generated by the bacteria.

 Cause

 It is caused by several species of Corynebacterium.

 Obesity, hyperhidrosis, poor local hygiene, and warm, moist environments are common predisposing factors.

 Diagnosis

 The infection is diagnosed by close examination of the hair shafts where brown to yellow material called concretions are seen.
 There is usually an associated rancid odour.
 A microscopic examination can confirm the diagnosis, but this is rarely needed.

-Some patients with excessive sweating present the so-called corynebacterial triad, that is, the simultaneous presence of trichobacteriosis axillaris, erythrasma, and pitted keratolysis.
+Some patients with excessive sweating present the so-called corynebacterial triad, that is, the simultaneous presence of trichomycosis axillaris, erythrasma, and pitted keratolysis.